guedou/scapy-handson/trophies/playing_with_tls.md

 **task #1**

-- clone a new Scapy git repository from https://github.com/mtury/scapy.git, and swith to the tl2 branch
 - use `sniff` to capture some HTTPS traffic (i.e. 443/tcp)
 - filter packets that have a `TLS` object
-- identify a ClientHello or a ServerHello
+- identify a ClientHello or a ServerHello message
 - display the ciphersuites

-**task #2**

-- edit the `tls_trophy.py` template
-- send a ClientHello
-- parse the received data with the `TLS` class
-- display the ciphersuite

 ## Hints

-- the TAB key can be use to find Scapy layers
+- the TAB key can be use to find Scapy layers names!